-The Pianodrome is a 100-seater amphitheatre constructed from over 50 discarded pianos.
+The Pianodrome is the world’s first 100-seater amphitheatre constructed entirely from pianos.

 A unique playable community sculpture, and radical re-imagining of the piano in today’s throw away culture, the Pianodrome functions as an accessible setting for performance, education and participation.
 From community builds to live performances and a piano re-housing scheme, we have welcomed volunteers, won awards, supported musicians of all ages and championed up-cycling.